Robin Zander (album): Background

 When Cheap Trick parted from their label, Epic, in 1991, Zander felt he had the opportunity to record a solo album while the band secured a new record deal.
 Zander told Billboard in 1993: "It just seemed like the right time.
 There's absolutely no dissatisfaction within the Cheap Trick realm.
 It's sort of like when you have this career, you need a hobby on the side.
 That's how I think of it."
-Speaking of the album itself, Zander commented: "It's not a half-baked Cheap Trick album.
+He signed with Interscope Records and recorded most of his album with Interscope's president, Jimmy Iovine, as co-producer.
+Zander described the album to Billboard in 1993: "It's not a half-baked Cheap Trick album.
 A lot of the solo albums I've heard over the years sound just like the band the person used to be in, or is in, and I didn't want to do that."

-Song information

-"I've Always Got You" was released as a single and peaked at No. 13 on the Billboard Mainstream Rock chart.
-"Show Me Heaven" was released as the second and final single from the album.
+The lead single, "I've Always Got You", was issued to radio in June 1993 and achieved airplay on rock, top 40 and adult alternative radio.
+It peaked at No. 13 on the Billboard Album Rock Tracks chart and No. 8 on Radio & Records AOR Tracks chart.
+The album was released in July 1993 and a second single, "Show Me Heaven", followed in November 1993.

-"Emily" was written with David A. Stewart (of the Eurythmics) and features Cheap Trick bassist Tom Petersson on bass guitar.
-"Secret" was written with the songwriting team Billy Steinberg and Tom Kelly along with Rick Nielsen, lead guitarist of Cheap Trick.
-Cheap Trick later performed "Time Will Let You Know" live in 2000, which was released the following year on their live release Silver.
-Holland Zander, Robin Zander's daughter and former lead singer of The Snaggs, made a guest appearance to sing a duet version of the track.
-The song "Walkin' Shoes" was re-recorded for Zander's intended 2010 solo follow-up Countryside Blvd..

-For the German version of the "I've Always Got You" single, an extra non-album track was added, "Stone Cold Rhythm Shake", written and originally performed by singer/songwriter Robert Vaughan on his 1991 album Songs from the Riverhouse.
-The track was added as a bonus track to the Japanese version of the Robin Zander album.

-Reception